 I've talked about the soaps and my love of epic soap love stories and general soap idiocy before, but it hit me that this pair in particular really made an impression, relative to my long obsession with terrible marriages and people who love each other in spite of the fact that they also deeply loathe each other and should never even occupy the same room.
 On some very literal level I fear their constant bickering and cheating and splitting up and making up actually may have made me think that's what a marriage was supposed to be, and that anything less dramatic wouldn't even be worth it.
 Which is a huge bummer and probably something I should investigate in detail one day soon, after I finish all the napping.

 But they were also very sexy together, and very together together: rich and smart and snarky and beautiful, and resolutely grown up.
 They were doctors who lived in the mansion he bought her for their wedding (?), along with the rest of his insanely wealthy and constantly meddling extended family (??).
 Alan was possessive and wildly jealous and once tried to kill Monica and her dumb lover Rick Webber by dropping the roof of the mansion on them (only to injure his own hand in the process, thereby destroying his career as a surgeon), and later in life he faked amnesia and once got addicted to pain pills before tragically dying of a heart attack during a hostage situation.
 Monica had a fling with Alan's nephew at a spa and survived breast cancer and menopause and multiple hostage situations, and she was confident and conniving and would never, ever have felt bad about using the wrong envelope at the post office.

 Anyway, that's it.
 As I pulled out of the post office parking lot I shook a fist and cried to the heavens, "Monica Quartermaine would never apologize for this!"
-I offered to buy the stupid box!
+And anyway I offered to buy the stupid box!
 The end.